Tonsils, Adenoids, Throat Infections and Sleep Apnea

 Most children with sleep disordered breathing have enlarged tonsils and adenoids, and removing this tissue results in a cure of OSA in more than 90% of patients.
 Snoring may persist after surgery, but if there is no more apnea, the snoring itself does not require any treatment.
 In some cases, however, there are other causes of SDB which will result in persistent OSA after surgery.
 These include obesity, a small jaw, a big tongue, a variety of congential skull abnormalities, or neurological problems causing poor muscle tone.

 It is helpful to think of SDB as more of a sleep problem than a breathing problem.
 That is to say, for most otherwise healthy children, the main risk of SDB is that a child will not get a good night's sleep, and that this may affect daytime behavior and performance.
 The brain is always working, and will awaken a child to shallower levels of sleep before the oxygen level in the blood gets too low.
-Unfortunately, this continual partial awakening fragments the normal sleep rhythms and causes inefficient, insufficient sleep.
+Unfortunately, this continual partial awakening fragments the normal sleep rhythms and causes inefficient sleep, with insufficient rest.

 What is the difference between a sore throat, "strep throat" and tonsillitis?